Multiple religious belonging: Context

-In some religions such as Judaism, Christianity, and Islam, those who hold to an exclusivist understanding of religion see multiple religious belonging as problematic.
-This is in contrast with countries such as China, Japan, Korea, Vietnam, India, Nepal and Sri Lanka, whose cultures have a long history of being influenced by different religions.
-Moreover, in the postmodern period people tend to question their identity, because of the unlimited choices of religions, which leads to the difficulty in defining their identity.
+In some religions, such as Judaism, Christianity, and Islam, those who hold an exclusivist understanding of religion see multiple religious affiliations as problematic.
+This is in contrast with religious persons in countries such as China, Japan, Korea, Vietnam, India, Nepal, and Sri Lanka, whose cultures have a long history of being influenced by different religions.
+Moreover, in the postmodernity, people tend to question their identity because of the unlimited choices of religions, which makes it difficult to define their identity.

 Van Bragt showed that 79% of Japanese self-identify as Shintoists and 75% self-identify as Buddhists.
-The reason for the extremely high percentage of both religions is that many Japanese consider themselves as both Shintoist and Buddhist and do not consider it a problem to belong to more than one religion.
+The reason for the extremely high percentage of both religions is that many Japanese consider themselves to be both Shintoists and Buddhists and do not consider it a problem to belong to more than one religion.
 (Whether this statistic is correct is arguable.
-(Note: According to Mark R. Mullins's figures, there are only 30–33% of Japanese consider themselves as having "personal faith", while others usually see themselves as "without religion" (mushukyo).
+(Note: According to Mark R. Mullins's figures, there are only 30–33% of Japanese who consider themselves as having "personal faith", while others usually see themselves as "without religion" (mushukyo).
 For further discussions, see Mullins 2011.))
 This phenomenon, according to Van Bragt, is a "division of labour".
 Van Bragt argued that the cause of this phenomenon is that, different from the Western concept of religion, Shinto and Buddhism in Japan are defined by their rituals and practices, not by their moral and social authority.
 (Note: According to Van Bragt, while Buddhism and Shinto govern the rituals and practices of Japanese, Confucianism is regarded as the authority for morality and the source of principles of social life.)
 Thus, the Japanese can belong to several religions that do not conflict with each other in terms of social and ethical issues.

-Scholars such as Catherine Cornille, Peter C. Phan, Francis Xavier Clooney, Jan Van Bragt, Aloysius Pieris and Devaka Premawardhana have questioned the possibility of defining oneself into multiple religions.
+Scholars such as Catherine Cornille, Peter C. Phan, Francis Xavier Clooney, Jan Van Bragt, Aloysius Pieris, and Devaka Premawardhana have questioned the possibility of defining oneself as belonging to multiple religions.
 For these scholars, "religious belonging" is not an individual's subjective sense of a particular religion but rather, in Cornille's words, "the recognition of one's religious identity by the tradition itself and the disposition to submit to the conditions for membership as delineated by that tradition."
 For Cornille, the ultimate purpose of a scholarly discussion on multiple religious belonging is to transform one's religion through the understanding of other religions.

 Types of approaches

-Based on Van Bragt's study, scholars have tried to investigate the possibility for adherents of a religion such as Christianity to belong to multiple religions.
-The approach to Christian multiple religious belonging, according to Devaka Premawardhana, can be divided into two trends: Peter Phan's approach based on a Christological ground, in which he emphasises on Christ's "asymmetrically superior status", and Francis Clooney's approach rooted in a methodological ground, which tries to cross boundaries into another religion just as religions must have discrete entities.
+Based on Van Bragt's study, scholars have investigated the possibility that adherents of a religion such as Christianity may belong to multiple religions.
+The approach to Christian multiple religious belonging, according to Devaka Premawardhana, can be divided into two trends: Peter C. Phan's approach based on Christological grounds, in which he emphasises on Jesus's "asymmetrically superior status", and Francis Xavier Clooney's approach rooted in a methodological ground, which tries to cross boundaries into another religion just as religions must have discrete entities.
 These two approaches are summarised below.